Vicky646Attah/DSA-Documentation/README.md

 ### My Analysis

- 1. Average discount percentage by product category Add a calculated column:
+ 1. Average discount percentage by product category
-= (Actual Price - Discounted Price) / Actual Price * 100
+ - i calculated average discounct by using the formular = (Actual Price - Discounted Price) / Actual Price * 100 =₹1000.00-₹499.00/₹1000.00*100= 50%

-Then use a Pivot Table:
+Then i used a Pivot Table to summarise the data by Average

-Rows: Category
+Rows: Category= 630.72

-Values: Discount % → summarize by Average
+Values: Discount % → summarize by Average =0.47

-2. How many products are listed under each category Pivot Table:
+2. How many products are listed under each category, I used Pivot Table to determine the amount

 Rows: Category

-Values: Product Name → set to Count (Distinct)
+Values: Product Name → set to Count (Distinct) and it returned 1,351.00

  3. Total number of reviews per category
-Use Rating Count column
+ I used Rating Count column to determine the out come and summarised using

 Pivot Table: